rl1987/trickster.dev/tricksterblog/content/post/evaluating-ms-playwright-for-gray-hat-automation.md

 tags = ["web-scraping", "python", "growth-hacking"]
 +++

-[Playwright](https://playwright.dev/) is framework for web testing and automation, created by Microsoft.
+[MS Playwright](https://playwright.dev/) is a framework for web testing and automation.
 Playwright supports programmatic control of Chromium and Firefox browser and also integrates WebKit engine.
 Headless mode is supported and enabled by default, thus making it possible to run your automations in environments that have no GUI support (lightweight virtual private servers, Docker containers and so on).
 Playwright is written in JavaScript, but has official bindings for Python, C#, TypeScript and Java.
-Think of Playwright as more modern equivalent of things like Selenium and Puppetteer that solves some of the problems associated with these technologies (e.g. crashes in your code due to race conditions).
+Think of Playwright as more modern equivalent of things like Selenium and Puppetteer that solve some of the problems associated with these technologies (e.g. crashes in your code due to race conditions).
 Since Python is commonly used for gray hat automation, we will experiment with Python version of Playwright API with the need to evade automation countermeasures in mind.

 Let us install Playwright first in Python development enviromnent.
-This turns out to be fairly simple:
+This is fairly simple:

-1. Run `pip3 install playwright`.
-This installs Playwright Python module with CLI tool.
+1. Run `pip3 install playwright` to install Playwright Python module with CLI tool.
-2. Run `playwright install` instances of browsers that Playwright manages for you.
+2. Run `playwright install` to install instances of browsers that Playwright manages for you.
 3. Run `playwright install-deps` to install other dependencies that Playwright needs to run.
 Depending on your enviroment this might not be needed.